Unavoidable food supply chain waste: acid-free pectin extraction from mango peel via subcritical water†

-Mango peel is the major by-product of mango processing, which compromises 7 – 24 % of total mango weight.
+Mango peel is the major by-product of mango processing, and compromises 7–24% of the total mango weight.
 In this study, pectin was extracted from mango peel waste by using subcritical water extraction (SWE) in the absence of mineral acid.
-A highest yield of 18.34 % was achieved from Kesar variety and the pectin was characterised with ATR-IR, TGA and 13C solid NMR to confirm the structure.
-The degree of esterification (DE) of pectin was analysed with both titrimetry and 13C solid NMR, resulting in high DE (> 70 %) for all three varieties (Keitt, Sindhri and Kesar).
-This is the first report on acid –free subcritical water extraction of pectin from mango peel, which provides a green route for the valorisation of mango peel waste and contributes as a source of biobased materials and chemicals for a sustaianble 21st century.
+A highest yield of 18.34% was achieved from the Kesar variety and the pectin was characterised using ATR-IR spectroscopy, TGA and 13C solid-state NMR spectroscopy to confirm the structure.
+The degree of esterification (DE) of the pectin was analysed with both titrimetry and 13C solid-state NMR spectroscopy, and a high DE (>70%) was observed for all three varieties (Keitt, Sindhri and Kesar).
+This is the first report on acid-free subcritical water extraction of pectin from mango peel, which provides a green route for the valorisation of mango peel waste and contributes to a source of biobased materials and chemicals for a sustainable 21st century.